wp-plugins/user-registration-aide/readme.txt

 d) Made admin pages easier to view

-e) Added login-registration page link shadows options so you can either remove them or adjust them to your liking as the old version looked a little funky to me, so if it does to you to you can now either change the size and color or just dont show the shadow at all.
+e) Added login-registration page link shadows options so you can either remove them or adjust them to your liking as the old version looked a little funky to me, so if it does to you to you can now either change the size and color or just don't show the shadow at all.

 1.2.3